rott1ngcorpse/rott1ngcorpse/README.md

 ---

 <p align="center" style="color:#A9A9A9;">
-  complicated ships  —  harsh choice of words
+  complicated ships  —  harsh choice of words  —  "system"
 </p>